DavesCodeMusings/smart-thermostat-lab/docs/labs/Lab2.md

 # Lab 2: Measuring Temperature and Humidity
 To control the temperature of a room, we first need to measure the temperature of the room.
 In lab 1, we used the ESP32's built-in temperature sensor, but quickly discovered it's much better at measuring CPU temperature than room temperature.
 In this lab, we'll attach a sensor called the DHT11, to measure room temperature.
-The DHT11 can also measure relative humidity, so we can include that informataion on the thermostat display without much extra effort or expense.
+The DHT11 can also measure relative humidity, so we can include that information on the thermostat display without much extra effort or expense.

 ## Using Lab 1 as a Starting Point
 Since we already know how to measure ESP32 temperature and write it to the built-in OLED display, we'll use that code as a basis for this lab.
 Sample code is show below.
 Yours may look different and that's fine, as long as it can read the ESP32 temperature and display it, it'll work.